-- 64. Decision-making: TEOs must establish and demonstrate adequate arrangements for decisions to be made jointly or in consultation with the students enrolled at the TEO, or their representatives, on the following matters: - a. the maximum amount that students will be charged for student services; - b. the types of services to be delivered (within the permitted categories set out in paragraph 70); - c. the procurement of those services; and - d. the method for authorising expenditure on those services. - 65.
-Consultation requirements: If a TEO chooses to make decisions about student services fees in consultation with learners or their representatives instead of undertaking a joint decision-making process, the TEO is required to ensure that: - a. the outcome of the consultation is not predetermined; - b. proposals are clearly communicated and publicised; - c. there is sufficient time for learners to consider proposals and provide feedback; and - d. due consideration is given to student feedback. - 66.
-Accounting for the use of student services fees: TEOs must either hold all student services fees in a separate bank account or ensure that all income and expenditure associated with the provision of such services is separately accounted for in the TEO's accounting system. - 67.
-Reporting on student services fees: Institutions must provide information on all student services fees through their annual report, and registered PTEs must provide information on all student services fees through a written report to students.
-Institutions and registered PTEs must include the following information in their annual report or written report to students: - a. a description of the services funded out of the student services fee; - b. a statement of the fee income and expenditure for each type of student service; - c. the student services fee amount charged per EFTS or academic year (or however it is calculated); and
+- 63. Decision-making: TEOs must establish and demonstrate adequate arrangements for decisions to be made jointly or in consultation with the learners enrolled at the TEO, or their representatives, on the following matters: - a. the maximum amount that learners will be charged for student services; - b. the types of services to be delivered (within the permitted categories set out in paragraph 69 below); - c. the procurement of those services; and - d. the method for authorising expenditure on those services. - 64.
+Consultation requirements: If a TEO chooses to make decisions about student services fees in consultation with learners enrolled at the TEO or their representatives instead of undertaking a joint decision-making process, the TEO is required to ensure that: - a. the outcome of the consultation is not predetermined; - b. proposals are clearly communicated and publicised; - there is sufficient time for learners to consider proposals and provide feedback; and - d. due consideration is given to learner feedback. - 65.
+Accounting for the use of student services fees: TEOs must either hold all student services fees in a separate bank account or ensure that all income and expenditure associated with the provision of such services is separately accounted for in the TEO's accounting system. - 66.
+Reporting on student services fees: Institutions must provide information on all student services fees through their annual report, and registered PTEs must provide information on all student services fees through a written report to learners.
+Institutions and registered PTEs must include the following information in their annual report or written report to students:

-- d. a statement describing how the provider is complying with the accounting requirements specified above in paragraph 66. - 68.
-Private training establishment's written reports to students: Registered PTEs charging a student service fee must provide to the TEC a copy of the report that is provided to students.
+- a. a description of the services funded out of the student services fee; - b. a statement of the fee income and expenditure for each type of student service: - the student services fee amount charged per EFTS or academic year (or however it is calculated); and - d. a statement describing how the provider is complying with the accounting requirements specified above in paragraph 65. - 67.
+PTEs' written reports to learners: Registered PTEs charging student services fees must provide to the TEC a copy of the report referred to in paragraph 66 no later than 14 days after it is provided to the learners.
 A copy of the report must be sent to: